Arpepe Rosso Di Valtellina, Italy, 2021

 A Nebbiolo that drinks like a Pinot.
-Light ruby colour, soft and fragrant on the nose -there’s that characteristic Nebbiolo hint of rose- with a wonderfully silky finish.
-Delicious.
+Light ruby colour, soft and fragrant on the nose -there’s that characteristic Nebbiolo hint of rose- red berry fruits, grippy tannins and a sprinkle of mountain magic, leading to a wonderfully silky finish.
+Oh So Good.

 Pairs well with bresola, grilled lamb and roast vegetables.